 Urban land uses and users.
-Where streams flow through urban areas of the Basin, there will be a small increase to no change in shallow groundwater levels.
-Since there are no major changes expected in urban areas, the depletion of interconnected surface water minimum thresholds will not negatively impact urban land uses and users.
+Where streams and creeks flow through urban areas of the Basin, there will be a small increase to no change in shallow groundwater levels.
+Since there are no major changes in shallow groundwater levels expected in urban areas, the depletion of interconnected surface water minimum thresholds will not negatively impact urban land uses.
+Urban users of groundwater, the City of Santa Cruz and SqCWD, may be negatively impacted since some of the municipal production wells that are part of their water supply are located near Soquel Creek and potential restrictions on pumping to meet minimum thresholds in RMP shallow wells may impact their ability to provide drinking water to their customers.
+For example, SqCWD groundwater extractions from the Purisima A and AA-units, and Tu aquifer that occur below Soquel Creek are approximately 2,000 acre-feet per year and account for about 50% of the water served to its customers.